The Value of Helping Students Set Goals

 SMART goals are designed to be easily understandable for students of any grade, with a focus on learning activities.
-Following are some SMART goal strategies:
+Here are some SMART goal strategies:

-- Many teachers find it helpful to give students a SMART goals planner sheet which they can use to evaluate progress each week.
+- Many teachers find it helpful to give students a SMART goal planning sheet which they can use to evaluate their progress each week.

 - A graphic organizer can be helpful to maintain the focus on the goals throughout the week.

-- A large calendar on the wall can be the motivator for students to add their achievements daily or weekly.
-One teacher keeps a huge blank laminated calendar on the wall where students place a sticky note with a weekly goal.
+- One teacher keeps a huge blank laminated calendar on the wall where students place a sticky note with a weekly goal.
 At the end of the week, they evaluate where they succeeded and where they need improvement.

 - The Frayer model can work well for setting specific goals because it includes:

 - The definition

 Students can monitor their progress with a goal partner and with the teacher in order to make adjustments quickly.

 But, many schools not only encourage learning goals but character goals, as well.
 Fostering a culture of kindness creates a positive experience for students and models for them healthy interactions with others.